rspec/rspec.github.io/source/blog/2015-02-03-rspec-3-2-has-been-released.md

 RSpec is tested using RSpec.
-In rspec-core, many of the specs in our spec suite define and run example groups and examples to verify the behavior of how RSpec's various constructs relate when when run in a real RSpec contrxt.
-To facilitate this dog-fooding, rspec-core's spec suite has long used a _sandboxing_ technique, where each spec is free to mutate configuration and define example groups and examples without worrying about how that could interfere with the RSpec runner's internal state.
+In rspec-core, many of the specs in our spec suite define and run example groups and examples to verify the behavior of how RSpec's various constructs relate when when run in a real RSpec context.
+To facilitate this dog-fooding, rspec-core's spec suite has long used a _sandboxing_ technique.
+Each spec is free to mutate configuration and define example groups and examples without worrying about how that could interfere with the RSpec runner's internal state.